 Busy it may be, but the office is a friendly place to work and you can rest assured that it’s not all work and no play.
 Far from it.
 There are plenty of opportunities to travel for anyone who wants to, and lots of social events throughout the year.

-What’s more, the advantage of working at a rural office is that you can get some fresh air during your lunch hour, be it going for a walk, joining the croquet team which meets daily at 1pm come rain or shine, or taking part in training sessions led by an ex-army colleague (warning: these are not for the faint-hearted or those averse to mud!).
+What’s more, the advantage of working at a rural office is that you can get some fresh air during your lunch hour, be it joining others for a walk, playing croquet (the team meets daily at 1pm come rain or shine), or taking part in training sessions led by an ex-army colleague (warning: these are not for the faint-hearted or those averse to mud!).
+Other lunchtime activities include yoga and crafting, so there's pretty much something for everyone...